carlobaldassi/vim-textobj-juliablock/README.md

-A custom text object for selecting julia blocks.
+A custom text object for selecting julia blocks in ViM.

-Depends on Kana's [textobj-user plugin][u].
-Test suite requires [vspec][] (also by Kana).
+Depends on Kana's [textobj-user plugin][u] and the [julia-vim plugin][jv].

 Also requires that the matchit.vim plugin is enabled.
-Ensure that the following line is included somewhere in your vimrc file:
+Either ensure that the following line is included somewhere in your vimrc file:

     runtime macros/matchit.vim

+or add [edsono/vim-matchit][matchit] to your plugins via your favourite plugin manager.

 It is also essential that you enable filetype plugins, and disable Vi compatible mode.
 Placing these lines in your vimrc file will do this:

     set nocompatible
     if has("autocmd")